Australian Dollar Rises Against Majors () | aktiencheck.de

 dpa-AFX

-If the aussie extends its uptrend, it is likely to find resistance around 0.77 against the greenback, 1.40 against the euro, 88.00 against the yen and 1.05 against the kiwi.
+If the aussie extends its uptrend, it is likely to find resistance around 1.40 against the euro, 88.00 against the yen, 0.78 against the greenback, 1.06 against the kiwi and 1.01 against the loonie.

 Copyright RTT News/dpa-AFX